timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 intrapersonal problems.
 A similar graph should be drawn to represent interpersonal problems, i.e. problems between two or more people.
-All of this to come in future posts!
+All this to come in future posts!

 Until next time Young Tim: <br>
 May this introspection graph be of use in